Phoenix Wright: Ace Attorney: Writing

 Larry Butz, the game's first defendant, was particularly difficult for Takumi to write.
 He re-wrote the character several times.
 Originally, he was going to be an "average Joe" type of character, who only appeared in the game's fourth episode.
 After his inclusion in the first episode, however, Suekane and Iwamoto told Takumi to give the character "some oomph".
 Takumi then wrote him as a "prickly tough-guy" who had the habit of telling people he was going to kill them.
 Some of the higher-ups at Capcom did not like this, so Takumi changed him to a character who laments his lot in life, saying "I'm going to die!" or that the situation is killing him.
 The third episode's culprit was originally going to be male, until Suekane pointed out that all the game's villains were men.
 The development team debated what to do with the now female character.
 Some staff members thought it would be odd to have a female character be the director of an action show, and some wondered what to do with the director role if she could not fill it.
 In the end, Takumi changed the scriptwriter character to a director, and made the culprit a "strong, glamorous, fashionable, and cool-headed" producer.
 There was originally supposed to be five cases for the game.
 For the scrapped fifth case, Takumi had an idea that the client, Edgeworth, who Wright agreed to defend for the fourth case, would've ended up as the real murderer.
 However, this was scrapped due to Takumi not wanting to kill off Edgeworth in the first game.
-The idea of defending the real murderer of a case would be revisted in the final case of the game's sequel.
-Takumi stated if he went with the idea, the mystery of Misty Fey would've been solved in the game's sequel and the third entry to the series may have potenially not have existed.
+The idea of defending the real murderer of a case would be revisited in the final case of the game's sequel.
+Takumi stated if he went with the idea, the mystery of Misty Fey would've been solved in the game's sequel and the third entry to the series may have potentially not have existed.
+Takumi's favourite case in the game and series overall, is Turnabout Goodbyes.